daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

       filter.selectFor(location);
       support.notifyFiltering(tracker, location, filter);}

-The support object might be implemented by a logger, a message bus, pop-up windows, or whatever's appropriate; this detail is not relevant to the code at this level.
+The support object might be implemented by a logger, a message bus, pop-up windows, or whatever is appropriate; this detail is not relevant to the code at this level.

 Code is easier to test, because we (not the logging framework) own the support object, so we can pass in a mock.
 Now, we're testing for objects, rather than formatted contents of a string.